italia/spid-cie-oidc-docs/docs/en/userinfo_endpoint.rst

 Response
 ++++++++

-La response dello UserInfo Endpoint DEVE specificare nel "Content-Type" il valore "application/jwt".
+The response of the UserInfo Endpoint MUST specify the value "application/jwt" in the "Content-Type".

-Il contenuto del corpo della Response DEVE essere un `JWT firmato e cifrato. <https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse>`_
+The content of the Response body MUST be a `signed and encrypted JWT. <https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse>`_

-Lo UserInfo Endpoint restituisce i claim autorizzati nella Authentication Request.
+The UserInfo Endpoint returns the authorized claims in the Authentication Request.

-**Esempio:**
+**Example:**

 .. code-block::